RikkuX491/EAST-SE-100223-Phase-4/README.md

-# Lecture # 7 - Authentication
+# Lecture # 8 - Authorization

 ## Lecture Topics

-- Logging in a user
-- Using a session to keep a user logged in
-- Logging out a user
-- Authenticating users
+- Authorizing Requests
+- Password Protection with Bcrypt

 ## Setup

 1. Clone this repository.

-2. Enter the command `git checkout 07_starter` in your terminal to switch to the `07_starter` branch that contains the content for this lecture.
+2. Enter the command `git checkout 08_starter` in your terminal to switch to the `08_starter` branch that contains the content for this lecture.

 3. Make sure that you are in the correct directory (folder) that contains a `Pipfile`, then enter the command `pipenv install` in your terminal to install the required libraries.